llafuente/rda-ahk/README.md

 There is no plan.

-Neverdeless as future proof all AutoHotKey APIs (commands) are encapsulated inside functions so the work should be easy.
+Nevertheless as future proof all AutoHotKey APIs (commands) are encapsulated inside functions so the work should be easy.

 Dependencies: